-If you are a successful applicant of this scholarship you will receive $5,000 paid in 2 instalments after census date of study period 2 and study period 1 of the following year in which the award is made.
+If you are a successful applicant of this scholarship you will receive $5,000 paid in four instalments after census date of study period 2 and study period 1 of the following year in the months of July, October, January, April.

 Prior to completing an application, you should carefully read the Scholarship Rules below.
 Applicants wanting to apply for this scholarship must attach the following documents:

 When applying for a scholarship it is very important that you ensure that you include all relevant documents (including a completed application form) and that your application is submitted before the closing date.
 If an application is incomplete, it will not be considered.

 Your application is checked for completeness and eligibility, and you will receive an email confirmation it has been received.
 After the closing date it will be individually assessed and put forward to a selection committee who will rank your application against others who have applied.
 Applicants may be required to attend an interview as part of the selection process.

 The value of the scholarship shall be an income from the investment of a donation of $70,000 or such amount the Selection Committee determine from time to time.
 The value in 2016 shall be $5,000 paid in two equal instalments are census date of study period 2 and study period 1 of the following year.

 The Thelma Myers Memorial Aboriginal and Torres Strait Islander Nursing Scholarship shall be open to competition among candidates who: